How can I make my home more energy-efficient?

 Be wary of high-pressure sales tactics

 Homeowners should be aware of door-to-door home-energy marketers that ask or even demand to inspect home heating or cooling equipment.
-These people may claim to be with a Government of Canada program such as ENERGY STAR®, EnerGuide or ecoENERGY.
+These people may claim to be with a Government of Canada program such as ENERGY STAR®, EnerGuide or ecoENERGY for Renewable Power.

-National Resources Canada and its affiliated programs never perform or authorize others to perform unsolicited inspections.
+Natural Resources Canada and its affiliated programs never perform or authorize others to perform unsolicited inspections.
 Learn how to identify and report disreputable marketers.

 Managing your home’s energy efficiency

-Reduce standby power consumption
+Reduce standby power energy consumption

-Even in “standby” or “sleep” mode, many electronic devices draw power 24 hours a day to access networks and run clocks, timers and remotes.
-This low-level use can account for five to 10 percent of your electricity bill.
-Cut down on this passive power drain with the following tips.
+Even in “standby” or “sleep” mode, many electronic devices draw power 24 hours a day to access networks and run clocks, timers and remote controls.
+This low-level use can account for 5 to 10% of your electricity bill.

-Look for the ENERGY STAR®
+Look for the ENERGY STAR

-Use smarter power bars
+Use smart power bars

 Give your devices a holiday